zowe/zac/meetings/2018-08-22/Agenda.md

 #The need to set up a commit process with identified approvers.

+#Best approach for others to add agenda items / discussion for upcoming ZLC Meetings.

 #Automation of the Developer Certificate of Origin flag on commits (-s)